-A cornerstone of the National Juvenile Defender Center’s work is to understand how indigent juvenile defense is delivered around the country and to support excellence in the provision of those services.
+A cornerstone of the National Juvenile Defender Center’s work is to understand how juvenile defense is delivered around the country and to support excellence in the provision of those services.
 As part of that work, NJDC conducts state-specific assessments of youth access to, and the quality of, juvenile defense counsel when they come in contact with the delinquency system.

-These reports are part of a nationwide effort to improve juvenile indigent defense across the country.
+These reports are part of a nationwide effort to improve juvenile defense across the country.
 Defenders, judges, legislatures, bar associations, and others have acted to implement recommendations from their respective state assessments, significantly improving the access to and quality of representation for children.
 Preliminary work on assessments in new states is always underway.

 Each of the assessments we have published thus far is available here, along with related information and media attention.

-Colorado, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia, Washington, West Virginia
+Colorado, Delaware, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, North Carolina, Ohio, Pennsylvania, South Carolina, Texas, Virginia, Washington, West Virginia